corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 If a node is a member of a private network, the current implementation of Corda only passes the node’s private network id during its registration request to the Doorman (if configured on the node side).
-A consequence of this design and the separation of Doorman and the Network Map service is that when a node submits its NodeInfo to a network map instance, the network map instance needs to communicate with the Doorman service as it can no longer do the direct lookup of a node’s private network membership from within the Doorman DB.
+A consequence of this design and the separation of Doorman and the Network Map Service is that when a node submits its NodeInfo to a network map instance, the network map instance needs to communicate with the Doorman service as it can no longer do the direct lookup of a node’s private network membership from within the Doorman DB.
 This is facilitated via a new internal *ENM server* that lives within each ENM service.

-In case of a deployment scenario involving ENM upgrade from version prior to 0.3, the configuration file for the Network Map service can be automatically upgraded using the config upgrader tool or the `--config-is-old` flag.
+In case of a deployment scenario involving ENM upgrade from version prior to 0.3, the configuration file for the Network Map Service can be automatically upgraded using the config upgrader tool or the `--config-is-old` flag.
-In the case of the Network Map service, the config parameters `privateNetworkAutoEnrolment` and `checkRevocation` are defaulted to false, therefore switching this behaviour off.
+In the case of the Network Map Service, the config parameters `privateNetworkAutoEnrolment` and `checkRevocation` are defaulted to false, therefore switching this behaviour off.
 This is because the exact endpoints for the Doorman and Revocation services cannot be known by the upgrader.